Cruising Bai Tu Long Bay, A Less Touristy Alternative to Halong Bay

 But Halong Bay is fine to visit all year round, as long as you bear in mind that from May to September there are more storms and hurricanes.
 Such storms may lead to your trip being delayed or even cancelled.
 On the plus side, prices are up to 40% cheaper during that period!
 So if you are travelling on a budget, it still might be worth visiting then.

 How much is a three day, two-night cruise on the Dragon Legend?

-A three day, two-night cruise on the Dragon Legend costs approximately $380 USD per person for a double cabin.
-Prices vary depending on the time of year.
+A three day, two-night cruise on the Dragon Legend costs $420 USD per person for a double cabin.
+However, they also have an early bird and last minute rates of $350 USD per person for all bookings confirmed < 10 days or > 45 days prior to departure date.
 This includes all food and water (but not soft drinks or alcohol), all tour activities, a luxury return van transfer from Hanoi, and a water puppet show at the Yen Duc Village during the return trip to Hanoi.

 Have you visited Halong Bay or Bai Tu Long Bay?
 Let us know your thoughts in the comments below.